Learning & Development

 What is Normalisation?

 In Montessori education, the term ‘normalisation’ doesn’t refer to your child being ‘typical’ or ‘average.’
 Instead, the term is used to describe a unique process in child development, where children become contributing members of their community.
+The term normalisation originally comes from the field of anthropology, where it means becoming a contributing member of society.
+Overtime, the concept of normalisation has come to be synonymous with the Montessori philosophy of education.

 Normalisation consists of a child’s ability to concentrate and work freely in the Montessori environment, using the Montessori materials to fully engage their interests, and exercising self-discipline and peace.
+This focused attention was previously thought to be impossible for children so young.

 1. Love of work: The ability to choose work freely and find joy in work